-With the passage of the 2014 Autism Omnibus Law in Massachusetts, important changes were made to the eligibility for DDS services for adults, effective November 2014.
+With the passage of the 2014 Autism Omnibus Law in Massachusetts, important changes were made to the eligibility for DDS services for adults effective November 2014.
 This law expanded eligibility requirements to include adults with a developmental disability as defined in state law2 as a severe, chronic disability that:

-- > presents as physical or mental impairment; and - > results from autism spectrum disorder, Prader-Willi Syndrome or Smith-Magenis Syndrome with onset before age 22; and - results in substantial functional limitations in three or more of the following areas of major life activity: self-care; receptive and expressive language; learning; mobility; capacity for independent living; economic self-sufficiency; and - is likely to continue indefinitely.
+- presents as physical or mental impairment; and - > results from autism spectrum disorder, Prader-Willi Syndrome, or Smith-Magenis Syndrome with onset before age 22; and - results in substantial functional limitations in three or more of the following areas of major life activity: self-care; receptive and expressive language; learning; mobility; capacity for independent living; economic self-sufficiency; and - is likely to continue indefinitely.

-Adults who are eligible for services under this expanded eligibility in 2016 are eligible for a narrower range of services than adults who are eligible due to an intellectual disability.3 These changes to eligibility also alter the range of decedents that may be included in annual DDS analyses starting in 2015.
+Adults who are eligible for services under this expanded eligibility in 2017 are eligible for a narrower range of services than adults who are eligible due to an intellectual disability.3 These changes to eligibility also alter the range of decedents that may be included in annual DDS analyses starting in 2015.

 Since the population served by DDS fluctuates over the course of the year, the midyear population is used as an estimate of the annual population in this report.
-In the middle of calendar year 2016, the Massachusetts DDS served 26,296 adults (18 years of age and older) with intellectual and developmental disabilities.
-A net increase of 2.2%, or 572 people, was seen in the mid-year adult consumer population from June 2015 to June 2016.
+In the middle of calendar year 2017, the Massachusetts DDS served 27,583 adults (18 years of age and older) with intellectual and developmental disabilities.
+A net increase of 4.9%, or 1,287 people, was seen in the mid-year adult consumer population from June 2016 to June 2017.
 Appendix B provides additional details about the annual population changes.

 Overall, the population served by DDS tends to be younger than the general population, with a smaller proportion of people living into older age groups (e.g., 65 years and older).
-About 50% of the population live in their own home independently or with family, about 40% live in community-based supported residential settings, and the remainder live in other settings including nursing homes, facilities, and other staff-supported locations.
+More than half of the DDS population live in their own home independently or with family, approximately 37% live in community-based supported residential settings, and the remainder (8%) live in other settings including nursing homes, DDS facilities, and other staff-supported locations.
 See Appendix B for more details on age, gender, and residential setting distributions.